How The Hate Crime Murder Of Matthew Shepard Changed History

 Court documents revealed McKinney and Henderson pretended to be gay to lure Matthew in

-After committing their atrocities against Shepard, McKinney said they stole his wallet and keys with the intention of robbing the victim’s residence.
-On their way to Shepard’s apartment, then, the two got into the fight with the other two youths.
+After torturing and killing Shepard, McKinney said they stole his wallet and keys with the intention of robbing the victim’s residence.
+On their way to Shepard’s apartment is when the two got into a fight with the other two youths.

 As authorities built their cases against Henderson and McKinney, the Shepard family had to lay Matthew to rest.
 Media attention had already turned what might have been a private, personal memorial and mourning period into a major news event.

-The anti-LGBTQ Westboto Baptist Church protested Matthew's funeral
+The anti-LGBTQ Westboro Baptist Church protested Matthew's funeral

-Worse, the virulently anti-gay, publicity-chasing Westboro Baptist Church (WBC) entered the picture, adding to the Shepards' anguish and overall tensions.
+Worse, the anti-gay Westboro Baptist Church (WBC) entered the picture, adding to the Shepards' anguish and overall tensions.

 The WBC protested outside Shepard’s funeral, shouting coarse rhetoric and waving picket signs with derogatory messages.